Pittington: The Hallgarth murder

-The water mill, about half a mile to the south west of Hallgarth, was the scene of the 1830 murder of Mary Ann Westhorpe, a servant girl of about 17-years old.
+The water mill, about half a mile to the south west of Hallgarth, was the scene of the 1830 murder of Mary Ann Westhorpe, a servant girl of about 17 years old.

 Her body was discovered at 6 o'clock in the evening of Sunday 8 August 1830.
-While the mill owners, the miller Mr S Oliver and his wife were at church, Thomas Clarke, a 19-year old fellow servant, in a distressed state, alarmed residents of Sherburn with the information that six Irishmen had broken into the mill house at Hallgarth.
+While the mill owners, the miller Mr S. Oliver and his wife were at church, Thomas Clarke, a 19-year-old fellow servant, in a distressed state, alarmed residents of Sherburn with the information that six Irishmen had broken into the mill house at Hallgarth.
 He claimed that they had ransacked the house for money and then assaulted him with a poker before brutally murdering Westhorpe.
 Returning to the mill with the people he had informed, the girl's body was found in the kitchen with several brutal wounds including a cut to her throat from ear to ear from a breadknife, which had been preceded by severe skull wounds caused by a poker.
 It was found that money had been stolen from the household and that a whitewashed tool had been used to break into the drawers containing the money.
 It was then discovered that Clarke's room had recently been whitewashed, and in that room was found a blunt piece of metal which fitted the tool used in the robbery.
-It was realised that Clarke bore no signs of an attack upon him, and there were no sightings of the six men whom he claimed had attacked them both.
+It was realised that Clarke bore no signs of an attack upon him, and there were no sightings of the six men who he claimed had attacked them both.

 Huge crowds turned out for Clarke's trial at Durham on Friday 25 February 1831, and despite Clarke's calm plea of innocence, he was found guilty.
-On Monday 28 February 1831 at midday he was hanged before a crowd of what has been estimated to be as high as 15,000.
-His last words were; "Gentlemen, I die for another man's crime - I am innocent".
+On Monday 28 February 1831 at midday he was hanged before a crowd of what has been estimated to be as high as 15,000 people.
+His last words were; "Gentlemen, I die for another man's crime – I am innocent".

 A wall memorial spelling her name as Westrop was erected in St Laurence's Church.

 The Hallgarth murder became the subject of a local broadside ballad; "Eighteen hundred three times ten, August the eighth that day, Let not that Sunday and that year, From memory pass away, At Hallgarth Mill near Pittington, Was done a murder foul, The female weak- the murderer strong, No pity for her soul.
 Her skull was broke, her throat was cut, Her struggle was soon o'er; And down she fell, and fetched a sigh, And weltered in her gore.
 Her fellow servant, Thomas Clarke, To Sherburn slowly sped, And told a tale that strangers six Had done the dreadful deed.
 Now, woe betide thee, Thomas Clarke!
 For this thy coward lie; A youth like thee for girl like her Would fight till he did die.
 "They've killed the lass," it was his tale," and nearly have killed me"; But when upon him folk did look, No bruises could they see."